 Solution

-Edit the configuation file of the ElasticSearch service.
+Edit the configuration file of the ElasticSearch service.

 $ vi /usr/lib/systemd/system/elasticsearch.service

-Save the file and then reload systemd manager configuration.
+Save the file and then reload the systemd manager configuration.

 Reload systemctl